dreamind/ix/workshops/infrastructure/index.md

   5. When breaking up the data processing in the question above, is there an overhead in finding the last processing place in the data-set again?

   For references to help, try the [Python CSV library](https://docs.python.org/2/library/csv.html) for handling CSV files in Python and [w3schools](http://www.w3schools.com) for HTML tags.

-3. As demonstrated above, you can display environment variables on a server by invoking a form, and these provide information about the client (e.g. `HTTP_USER_AGENT` and `HTTP_REFERER`).
-You can manipulate and hide these client variables by changing settings in your browser.
-What are the security implications of this?
-A demonstration of this will only work on browsers where you have administrator rights - speak to your tutor to see how this could be done on Mozilla Firefox.

 Other Resources